O'Connor v. Donaldson: Kenneth Donaldson

 The origins of Donaldson's institutionalization began in 1943, at age 34, when he suffered a traumatic episode.
-He was hospitalized and received treatment, before resuming life with his family.
+He was hospitalized, received treatment, and resumed life with his family.

-In 1956 Donaldson traveled to Florida to visit his elderly parents.
+In 1956, Donaldson traveled to Florida to visit his elderly parents.
 While there, Donaldson reported that he believed one of his neighbors in Philadelphia might be poisoning his food.
 His father, worried that his son suffered from paranoid delusions, petitioned the court for a sanity hearing.
 Donaldson was evaluated, diagnosed with "paranoid schizophrenia," and civilly committed to the Florida State mental health system.
 At his commitment trial, Donaldson did not have legal counsel present to represent his case.
-Once he entered the Florida hospital, Donaldson was placed with dangerous criminals, even though he had never been proved to be dangerous to himself or others.
+Once he entered the Florida hospital, Donaldson was placed with dangerous criminals even though he had never been proved to be dangerous to himself or to others.
 His ward was understaffed, with only one doctor (who happened to be an obstetrician) for over 1,000 male patients.
 There were no psychiatrists or counsellors, and the only nurse on site worked in the infirmary.

-He spent 15 years as a patient; he did not receive any treatment, actively refusing it, and attempting to secure his release.
-Throughout his stay he denied he was ever mentally ill, and refused to be put into a halfway house.
+He spent 15 years as a patient; he did not receive any treatment, actively refused it, and attempted to secure his release.
+Throughout his stay, he denied he was ever mentally ill and refused to be put into a halfway house.

-Donaldson later wrote a book about his experience as a mental patient titled Insanity Inside Out.
+Donaldson later wrote a book about his experience as a mental patient, Insanity Inside Out.